IS:13252(Part-1) | IT(Information Technology)

 13. SELV Circuit

-It is the secondary circuit which is designed and protected under normal operating conditions and single fault conditions, while its voltage does not exceed a safe value.
+It is the secondary circuit that is designed and protected under normal operating conditions and single fault conditions, while its voltage does not exceed a safe value.

 14. Thermal Requirements